AndersDeath/diary2/000-current.md

 # 22 November - Wednesday - Berlin - 419 day of immigration

-We were in Rathaus and sent an application for alnmendung.
+We were in Rathaus and sent an application for anmeldung.